Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 Feel the catch and keep the elbow high as you press water back.

-Is this workout all freestyle?
+Is this beginner technique swim workout all freestyle?

 Yes, but you can add easy backstroke during the cooldown if you want variety.

-How hard should the 75s feel?
+How hard should the 75s feel in this workout?

 Moderate effort with clean form.
 You should be able to repeat them evenly.